Vascular & Endovascular Surgery

 Thank you for your interest in the Vascular Surgery Fellowship at OHSU.
 Alternating one or two vascular fellows are chosen yearly in the match sponsored by the National Resident Matching Program (NRMP) .

-For the 2016 match for fellowship beginning July 1, 2017, we are interviewing for one position.
-Any questions should be directed to Erica Mitchell, M.D., M.Ed. at email@example.com.
+For the 2017 match for fellowship beginning August 1, 2018, we are interviewing for two positions.
+Any questions should be directed to Erica Mitchell, M.D., M.Ed., at firstname.lastname@example.org.

 All applicants must register with the NRMP match to be considered.
 Applications and all supporting material should be entered on the Electronic Residency Application System (ERAS) sponsored by the AAMC.
 ERAS application requirements are as follows: